Who Is Don Henley?

 It was in Los Angeles that Henley befriended guitarist Glenn Frey; the two were invited, along with Bernie Leadon and Randy Meisner, to play as backup musicians for popular singer Linda Ronstadt.
 In 1971, the four backup musicians decided to form their own band, the Eagles, signing with the newly created Asylum Records.
 In 1972, they flew to England and recorded their self-titled debut album in only two weeks.

 The Eagles cracked the top 20 on Billboard's album charts and scored two top 10 singles: "Take It Easy" and "Witchy Woman."
 After that first album, the Eagles become one of the most influential and popular bands of the 1970s.
 Their next three albums—Desperado (1973), On the Border (1974) and One of These Nights (1975)—were all huge hits.
-Too busy touring to record another new album, in early 1976 the Eagles released a compilation record, Their Greatest Hits: 1971-1975, which has since sold more than 29 million copies in the U.S. Only one other album, Michael Jackson's Thriller (33 million) for the top-selling album in history.
+Too busy touring to record another new album, in early 1976 the Eagles released Their Greatest Hits: 1971-1975; in 2018 the Recording Industry Association of America reported that the compilation record had sold 38 million copies, pushing it past Michael Jackson's Thriller (33 million) for the top-selling album in history.

 Henley then embarked on a successful solo career.
 He released his first solo album, I Can't Stand Still, in 1982, featuring the popular single "Dirty Laundry."
 In 1984, he released a second solo album, Building the Perfect Beast, which featured the iconic single, "The Boys of Summer."
 Five years later Henley released his third, and most successful, solo project: The End of the Innocence.